dqops/dqo/docs/checks/column/whitespace/null-placeholder-text-found.md

 **Check description**

-Verifies that the number of null placeholders in a column does not exceed the maximum accepted count.
+Detects texts that are well-known placeholders of null values, such as *None*, *null*, *n/a*.
+It counts null placeholders and raises a data quality issue when their count exceeds a *max_count* parameter value.
 Stores the most recent captured value for each day when the data quality check was evaluated.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|